lyonbros/composer.js/docs/controller.md

 1. XDOM batches calls to [Controller.html()](/composer.js/docs/controller#html)
 so many changes at once are saved up and applied on the browser's animation frame.
-This frees the developer from having to think about the most efficient rendering strategy and allows them to re-render whenever they want and have it be performant.
+This frees you from having to think about the most efficient rendering strategy and allows you to render often without sacrificing performance.

 This can be compared to frameworks like Angular or React, which use Virtual DOM implementations to patch the DOM as changes are made.
 The difference is we don't